OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 After the VMs are in the Running state, you can operate on their life-cycle, assign them to particular users, attach or detach network interfaces, create snapshots, do capacity resizing (change CPU and MEMORY after powering the VMs off), etc.

-All the funcionality that vOneCloud supports for regular VMs is present for imported VMs with some exceptions.
+All the funcionality that OpenNebula supports for regular VMs is present for imported VMs with some exceptions.
 The following operations *cannot* be performed on an imported VM:

 - Recover --recreate
 - Undeploy (and Undeploy --hard)
-- Migrate (and Migrate --live)
 - Stop

-Once a Wild VM is imported, vOneCloud will reconfigure the vCenter VM so VNC connections can be established once the VM is monitored.
+Once a Wild VM is imported, OpenNebula will reconfigure the vCenter VM so VNC connections can be established once the VM is monitored.

 .. _import_images_and_ds: